-New first-time, first-year students and exchange students are required to live on campus.
-Transfer students may be able to live on campus depending on availability.
+New first-time first-year undergraduate, Global Gateway Program (GGP), and exchange students are required to live on campus.
+Undergraduate transfer students may be able to live on campus depending on availability.

-There are many options for housing in Burlington for students not required or eligible to live in housing affiliated with the University.
-UVM and the OIE are not able to help you with your housing search.
-However, it is possible to search for housing on your own using different online resources, even if you are not in Burlington yet.
+You can search for housing using online resources, even if you are not in Burlington yet.
 We strongly recommend identifying your housing plan before arrival in Vermont.
 Here are some places to start.

 - UVM's Office of Student & Community Relations hosts an off-campus housing database that is available to students, faculty, and staff.
-On this site UVM affiliates can:
+On this site you can:

 - Search for off-campus housing